Yvonne Sciò: Biography

-Born in Rome, Sciò started her career as a runway model in the late 1980s.
+Born in Rome, Sciò was educated at St. George's British International School.
+She started her career as a runway model in the late 1980s.

 Following her acting debut in the Sergio Martino's TV-series Rally in 1988, she became first known for a series of Sip commercials broadcast between 1989 and the early 1990s.

 In 1990 she had her first significant film role in Carlo Verdone's Stasera a casa di Alice, then, in 1991 she was hosted a segment in the successful variety show Non è la Rai.
-After several TV and film appearances, in the mid-1990s Sciò moved in the US, where she worked mainly on television, notably appearing in the TV-series Nikita, in the miniseries Rose Red, and playing investigator Elyssa Collins in the soap opera One Life to Live.
+After several TV and film appearances, in the mid-1990s Sciò moved in the US, where she worked mainly on television, appearing in the TV-series La Femme Nikita, in the miniseries Rose Red, and playing investigator Elyssa Collins in the soap opera One Life to Live.
 She also appeared in the music video for Tal Bachman's song "She's So High" in 1999.

-In 2005 she claimed to be physically attacked by Naomi Campbell.
+In 2005 she claimed to have been physically attacked by Naomi Campbell.

 Sciò married the film producer Stefano Dammicco on November 12, 2005.